of the Band Republic

 10.4.10 No official shall be subject to a religious test to hold office or perform his duties.

-11. States, dominions, and protectorates.
+11. States, dominions, protectorates, and subdivisions thereof.

 11.1 A state or land shall be a full member of the Union, on the same terms as for other states, and shall be represented in both houses or camera of the Diet, and shall participate in the selection of executive officials.